itsmeadarsh2008/reflex-shadcn/README.md

 # Shadcn

-This repository provides accessibility for shadcn components in Reflex.
+This repository aims to enhance the accessibility of shadcn components in Reflex.
+Each directory should contain a standalone Python package for individual components.
+Additionally, specific tailwind configuration with instructions should be included in either the README.md file or a Python file (tailwindconfig.py).
+The tailwind configuration should be presented as a dictionary for easy copy-pasting.

 Currently available (**to be updated when the wrapping of a component finishes**):